-of attraction as that drawn in Fig. 9(a), but now with the doubled cutoff $T'{cutoff} = 2 \times 10^5 \Omega_m$ .
-We note that many pixels, which were classified as chaotic in Fig. 9(a), are now classified as transiently chaotic in Fig. 9(c).
-Thus, many chaotic trajectories are actually transiently chaotic, but with a large escape time $t{\rm esc}$ .
+The chaotic fractions of the phase space are elaborately intertwined with the regions of transient chaos; see figure 9.
+We expect that this is a generic property, though details of the phase space (whether a given pixel belong to the genuine or transient chaos) are certainly sensitive to the cutoff time used in the empirical criterion explained above.
+Figure 9(c) shows the same basin of attraction as that drawn in figure 9(a), but now with the doubled cutoff $T'{cutoff} = 2 \times 10^5 \Omega_m$.
+We note that many pixels, which were classified as chaotic in figure 9(a), are now classified as transiently chaotic in figure 9(c).
+Thus, many chaotic trajectories are actually transiently chaotic, but with a large escape time t{esc} .

 The high complexity of the phase space results in hypersensitivity of the dynamics to the initial conditions.
-We have discussed this phenomenon already in Sect.
-2.3.1; see Fig. 3.
-Fig. 9 suggests that the hypersensitivity is generic in weakly dissipative OM systems which possess multistability (co-existence of different attractors).
+We have discussed this phenomenon already in section 2.3.1; see figure 3.
+Figure 9 suggests that the hypersensitivity is generic in weakly dissipative OM systems which possess multistability (co-existence of different attractors).